circuithub/rel8/docs/tutorial.rst

   instance AggregateTable (UserInfo Aggregate) (UserInfo Expr) instange Table (UserInfo Expr) (UserInfo QueryResult)

-This record is defined in a similar pattern to tables we've seen previously, but this time we're using the ``Anon`` decorator, rather than ``C``. ``Anon`` can be used for tables that aren't base tables, and means we don't have to provide metadata about the column name and whether or not it has a default value.
+This record is defined in a similar pattern to tables we've seen before, but this time we're using the ``Anon`` decorator, rather than ``C``. ``Anon`` can be used for tables that aren't base tables, and means we don't have to provide metadata about the column name and whether it has a default value.
 In this case, ``UserInfo`` doesn't model a base table, it models a derived table.